ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ## Add user tags to a file share
 {: #fs-add-user-tags}

-You can add user tags when to new or existing file shares, and modify tags for a file share.
+You can add user tags when to new or existing file shares, and modify and delete tags for a file share.
 You can view tags throughout your account by filtering by tags from your resource list.
-You can delete user tags for a file share.

 Add tags to a file shares in any of these ways:

-* Specify user tags when [creating a new file share](/docs/vpc?topic=vpc-file-storage-createfs-create-share-add-tags-api) from the UI, CLI, or API.
+* Specify user tags when creating a new file share from the [UI](/docs/vpc?topic=vpc-file-storage-create&interface=ui#file-storage-create-ui) or [API](#fs-add-tags-api).

-* Add tags to volumes directly from the file shares list view in the [UI](#fs-add-tags-shares-ui) using the tags column.
+* Add or update tags to an existing file share from the [file share details page](#fs-add-tags-shares-ui) in the UI.

-* Add tags from the file share details page in the UI or use the [VPC API](#fs-add-tags-shares-api).
+* Use the [VPC API](#fs-add-tags-shares-api) to add or modify tags.

 You can also manage your tags in IBM Cloud by using the [Global Tagging API](/apidocs/tagging).
 With this API, you can create, delete, search, attach, or detach tags.
 {: note}